ExpressionEngine/ExpressionEngine-User-Guide/source/installation/update.rst

 If there are no files in your backup directory, it's likely the updater failed before it could make a backup and your files and database are still intact.
 You likely just need to remove the folder located at :file:`system/ee/updater/` to access your control panel again.

-If you hit an error you cannot resolve and need to contact support, there should be a log file located at :file:`system/user/cache/ee_update/update.log` that may contain helpful information to help us diagnose the issue.
+If you hit an error you cannot resolve there should be a log file located at :file:`system/user/cache/ee_update/update.log` that may contain helpful information to help diagnose the issue.

 .. _manual_updating: